microsoft/terraform-provider-power-platform/docs/index.md

 ## Resources and Data Sources

 Use the navigation to the left to read about the available resources and data sources.

+> [!CAUTION]
+> By calling `terraform destroy` all the resources, that you've created, will be deleted permamently deleted.
+Please be careful with this command when working with production environments.
+You can use [prevent-destory](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#prevent_destroy) lifecycle argument in your resources to prevent accidental deletion.

+## Examples

+More advances examples together with bootstrap script can be found in the [Quick Starts Repository](https://github.com/microsoft/power-platform-terraform-quickstarts).

 ## Contributing